 The Android system shows an on-screen keyboard—known as a soft input method—when a text field in your UI receives focus.
-To provide the best user experience, you can specify characteristics about the type of input you expect (such as whether it's a phone number or email address) and how the input method should behave (such as whether it performs auto-correct for spelling mistakes).
+To provide the best user experience, you can specify characteristics about the type of input you expect, such as a phone number or email address, and how the input method must behave, such as performing autocorrect for spelling mistakes.

-In addition to the on-screen input methods, Android also supports hardware keyboards, so it's important that your app optimize its user experience for interaction that might occur through an attached keyboard.
+In addition to the on-screen input methods, Android supports hardware keyboards, so it's also important to optimize your app to support attached keyboards.

-These topics and more are discussed in the following lessons.
+These topics and more are discussed in the following documentation.

 - Specify the input method type